 The interaction of libraries and language in Eiffel is sometimes intricate.
 The basic exception mechanism is very simple; class EXCEPTIONS provides further tuning, for example to handle various kinds of exception differently, or to ignore certain signals.
-Similarly, MEMORY allows for fine control over the operation of the garbage collector.
+Similarly, MEMORY provides finer control over the garbage collector.
 INTERNAL gives access to the internal structure of objects, useful to write system-level tools or interfaces to databases.
 Arrays are not a language construct but come from a library class ARRAY, since an array can be described as an abstractly specified object, in the same way as a list or a stack; this greatly simplifies the language and makes programs more consistent and readable.
 The notion of TUPLE is handled in a similar way.
 In both cases, there is a language connection through special syntax for manifest arrays or tuples.

-Similarly, all basic types, from INTEGER to BOOLEAN and STRING are formally treated as classes.
-Unlike the solution of C++ and Java (which separates the basic types from the rest of the type system) this makes it possible to have container structures - lists, trees, hash tables, arrays - that may contain integers, characters and strings as well as instances of programmer-defined classes.
-To the programmer, the basic types are indeed normal classes, which can be browsed through the normal tools, and have their proper place in the inheritance hierarchy (INTEGER, for example, inherits from NUMERIC, describing number-like objects belonging to a set with the structure of a ring, and COMPARABLE, describing objects belonging to a set equipped with a total order relation).
+Similarly, all basic types, from INTEGER to BOOLEAN and STRING are formally treated as classes (unlike the solution of C++ and Java, which separates the basic types from the rest of the type system).
+To the programmer, these are normal classes, which can be browsed through the normal tools.
 The compiler, however, cheats since it knows about these classes and can generate better code for them.
 This is an attempt to combine the best of both worlds: the consistency, simplicity and elegance resulting from a uniform type system; and the efficiency resulting from special knowledge.

-8 ON SYNTAX
+C.8 ON SYNTAX